hapax/hapax.github.io/assets/mindjam.md

 whom fate brings you together, but do so with all your heart.
 </span>

-This springs from a bleak outlook on the human lot rather than cosmogonic musics.
+This springs from a bleak outlook on the human lot rather than any cosmogonic musics.
-Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic, a love of reality beyond the stale, life-denying categories of European religion.
+Almost 2000 years later, Friedrich Nietzsche would take a similar tack, and turn eternal recurrence and *amor fati* into an ethic, a love of reality beyond the stale, life-denying categories of European religion.
 <!-- to counterbalance his infamously negative attitudes towards European
 morality. -->
 *Ecce Homo* states this ethic clearly: